 The purpose of the Integrity Group is to improve the Council's resilience to fraud, corruption, theft and crime (including cybercrime and money laundering).
-The formal establishment of the Integrity Group with a Terms of Reference (approved by the Audit Committee on 22 June 2020) enables the shift to more holistic working in multidisciplinary forums to tackle fraud in a consistent and collaborative way across the Council.
-Monthly meetings of the Integrity Group have been held since October 2020 to initiate its role and remit.
-The Integrity Group considered and endorsed this plan on 9 February 2021.
+The formal establishment of the Integrity Group with a Terms of Reference (approved by the Audit Committee on 22 June 2020) enables the shift to more holistic working in multi-disciplinary forums to tackle fraud in a consistent and collaborative way across the Council.

-The revised Counter Fraud Policy Statement and Counter Fraud Strategy and proposal to have 2 FTE Corporate Fraud Officers to deliver the revised Counter Fraud Policy and Strategy, which were endorsed by the Audit Committee on 22 June 2020, were approved by Midlothian Council on 25 August 2020.
-A Service Review in collaboration with HR to formally establish the 2 FTE Corporate Fraud Officers posts and 1 FTE Audit resource in place of the two Fraud & Audit Officers is nearing completion.
-The job evaluation process is complete and formal changes to the establishment is awaiting the confirmation of the funding.
+The revised Counter Fraud Policy Statement and Counter Fraud Strategy and proposal to have 2 FTE Corporate Fraud Officers to deliver the revised Counter Fraud Policy and Strategy were approved by Midlothian Council in August 2020.
+The 2 Corporate Fraud Officers are line managed by the Principal Internal Auditor who reports to the Chief Internal Auditor.
 Savings will continue to be identified arising from Corporate Fraud Team activity, which will be stated within the Counter Fraud Annual Reports presented to the Audit Committee.